floability/floability-cli/docs/concept/instances.md

 # Instances

 An instance is a self-contained execution sandbox created from a backpack.
-It contains a workflow directory, logs, metrics, and metadata, plus an extracted/activated software environment.
+It contains a complete copy of the workflow directory, logs, metrics, and metadata, plus an extracted/activated software environment.
 You can start workers and Jupyter against an instance, reuse it later, and stop it safely.

 ## Why instances?